HyperspaceMadness/Mega_Bezel/README.md

 The color/texture of the tube which appears behind the CRT image
 - **Tube Diffuse Color**
   - 0: Black - Game image is shown over 100% black
-  - 1: Image - Shows an grayish image of crt tube with lighting
+  - 1:  - Shows an grayish image of crt tube with lighting
   - 2: Transparent - See through the CRT tube to the background
 - **Colorize On** - Colorize the image
 - **Hue Offset**